geavenx/CTF-Writeups/THM-Overpass.md

 # Overpass - TryHackMe (pawn)

 ## Introduction
-Quite easy CTF, good for begginers.
+Quite easy CTF, good for beginners.

 ## Enumeration
 Started with **nmap** scanning ports with the command: